auth0-samples/auth0-react-samples/01-Login/README.md

 }
 ```

-**Checkpoint 2:** Run the project and click the "Log in" button.
+**Checkpoint** Run the project and click the "Log in" button.
 You should be taken to the Universal Login Page configured for your application.
 Go ahead and create a new user or log in using a social connection.
 After authenticating successfully, you will be redirected to callback page.
 This time, the result will be present in the URL query and the exchange will happen automatically.
 If everything went fine, you will end up with no query parameters in the URL, the user would now be logged in and the "Log out" button will be enabled.

 If at this part you see any errors on the Auth0 page, check that you have not forgotten to whitelist the callback URL or the allowed origins as explained initially.